kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 **Outputs** - Declares output values for each resources that you can import into other stacks. for example the VPC ID The Output section requires the following:
  **Description** - string
+Value - The property returned by the aws cloudformation describe-stacks command.